 BEING SICK AS AN ART FORM

-I don't know quite when it was in my life that I got such a thing for soft furnishings—pre-25, I truly would have slept under a shit-on tarpaulin on a big piece of corrugated metal if I had to – but now I am So Into Blankets And Cushions That It Is Unreal.
-And that goes double, triple, one hundred fold when I am in the throes of a hangover.
+I don't know quite when it was in my life that I got such a thing for soft furnishings – pre-25, I truly would have slept under a shat-on tarpaulin on a big corrugated bit of tin if I had to – but now I am So Into Blankets And Cushions That It Is Unreal.
+And that goes double, triple, one hundred fold when I am on a hangover.
 Get some blankets in.
 Build a little fort.
-Keep your bedding fresh and tight.
+Keeping your bedding fresh and tite.
 Have some pillows and cushions about.
 Swaddle yourself in decadence.
-Spend $100 on a blanket and hold it over your body when you're feeling shitty and thank me for it later.
+Spend £60 on a blanket and hold it over your body when you're feeling poorly, and thank me for it later.
 SOFT FURNISHING CRUNK CREW 4 LYFE.

-Bloody Marys are very bad and, sidebar, for assholes.
+Bloody Marys are very bad and, sidebar, for Tories.
 Do not drink Bloody Marys.

 HAIR OF THE DOG